gabriel-rosa/gabriel-rosa.github.io/_posts/2020-08-23-past-projects.md

 ## 2015

-This year I started getting more into computer graphics (again, as a hobby).
+This year I started getting more into computer graphics.

 #### Raymarched Terrain
 ![Raymarched Terrain](/img/raymarched_terrain.jpg){: .img-resized :}

 After reading some of [Inigo Quilez's articles](https://www.iquilezles.org/www/index.htm), I had to try my hand at implementing something similar.
-I don't think [Shadertoy](https://www.shadertoy.com/) was around during this time, but it would be perfect for this project.
+I didn't know [Shadertoy](https://www.shadertoy.com/) was around during this time, but it would be perfect for this project.

 The terrain rendering is done inside a fragment shader, which marches a ray from each pixel until they intersect (or not) a procedurally generated terrain.